-However, as more new mobile apps enter the market, it’s becoming vital to introduce more sophisticated techniques like gamification to engage and retain the customers.
+However, as more new mobile apps enter the market, it’s becoming vital for top ecommerce apps to introduce more sophisticated features like gamification to engage and retain the customers.

 "Winning is tied into the pleasure circuits of the brain.
 Every time we achieve, dopamine is released -- achieve bigger goals, release larger amounts of dopamine.
 In this way, humans are hardwired to want to play games," Brandon Marsala, Creative director of content and strategy at Mindspace, said.

 The basic principle of gamification is to reward the involvement with the brand and nurture the sense of loyalty.
 This method is often used in eLearning to increase students’ involvement and interest.
 Some of the top apps, like Duolingo, owe their success to gamification.